k3po/k3po/specification/wse/SPEC.md

 See [Buffering Proxies](#buffering-proxies) for further client requirements when attaching the downstream.

-If the downstream HTTP response transfer is complete, or else complete but does not end in a `RECONNECT` command frame, then the client should consider this as unexpected connection loss for the emulated WebSocket connection.
+If the downstream HTTP response transfer is complete but does not end in a `RECONNECT` command frame, then the client should consider this as unexpected connection loss for the emulated WebSocket connection.

 If the client receives any frames on the HTTP downstream response after the `RECONNECT` frame, the client should fail the emulated WebSocket connection.